ubccpsc/310/docs/26w1/materials/unit-02/index.md

-# Unit 2 — Boundaries
+# Unit 2 — Layers & interfaces

 **Weeks 6–7.** What happens to the same discipline when the boundaries get big enough to have names and consequences.